Acts 15:22 - 40, 16:19 - 29, 17:4 - 15, 18:5

 Timothy, unlike many others, stayed faithful to Paul until the very end of his life.
 The book of 2Timothy, the last letter the apostle wrote, shows the faith and love he had for his friend and fellow laborer.
 Read our article dedicated to Timothy for more details about his fascinating life!

-Titus was a Greek (Gentile) convert to Christianity who was one a most trusted evangelist.
+Titus was a Greek (Gentile) convert to Christianity who was one of Paul's most trusted fellow laborers in the gospel.
 Interestingly, although he worked closely with the apostle, his name is not mentioned at all in the book of Acts.

 His first recorded appearance connecting him with the apostle occurs when he accompanies him and Barnabas to the Jerusalem Conference (Galatians 2:1).